 For those new to adjunct teaching or those interested in becoming an adjunct instructor, this fully online program provides basic and advanced techniques for professional development.
 Instruction includes syllabus preparation, classroom management, and formative and summative assessments.
-There will be three synchronous online meeting times on Jan.
-31, March 2, and April 18 or 19, where half of the participants will present a mini-lesson plan on each night.
+There will be three synchronous online meeting times on May 15, June 13 and Aug.
+1 or 2, where half of the participants will present a mini-lesson plan on each night.
 The online curriculum is on your own schedule each week.
 Please have required textbook by first day of class: Teaching at Its Best: A Research-Based Resource for College Instructors, 4th edition, by Linda Nilson.
-ISBN: 978-111909 6320Monday, Jan.
-31 to April 22
+ISBN: 978-111909 6320Monday, May 16 to Aug.
+5